unaPoloGTIc/trex-pam/docs/index.md

 #### Submit the form:
 * We will not contact you without your consent.
+* We will not retain your email address without your consent.
 * We will never share your information with any party.

+WIP:
 <form>
 <fieldset>
 <legend>Demo OTP</legend>